-of Rob Farrow, a founder member of Frayed Knot Theatre Company.
+are the creation of Rob Farrow, a founder member of Frayed Knot Theatre

-To date Rob has written ten Marreau plays, the latest "Marreau and the Grey Dagger" was performed for four nights
+To date Rob has written eleven Marreau plays, the latest "Marreau and the Killer Rabbit" will be performed for four nights

 The Marreau plays to date are :

 (First performance dates are in brackets) Click on any of the names (of the first ten) to read the script as a pdf file